Simon3457/SYNFloodResearch/README.md

   If the packets with flags “tcp.flags.syn == 1” and “tcp.flags.ack == 0” amount both surpasses a total count of 100 per second and the packets with both “tcp.flags.syn == 1” and “tcp.flags.ack == 1” amount is under 10 per second, then the code should inform the user that a SYN flood is occurring.
 If those conditions are not met, then the attack is not a SYN flood.
 </p>
 <p>
   With python, we can implement the scapy module or pyshark to take in the info produced by Wireshark with a pcap wrapper.
 With java, we can implement jpcap or jNetPcap to take the necessary info from Wireshark with a pcap wrapper as well.
 We could also use the linux command “tcpdump” to dump the network traffic into a file with the specific TCP connections (tcpdump -r tcp -w fileToRead.txt), and analyze the fileToRead.txt to see how many TCP connections with the tags specified above are present in the network dump.
-For the code below, jNetPcap was the pcap wrapper package used.
+For the java pseudocode <a href="https://github.com/Simon3457/SYNFloodResearch/blob/main/SYNFloodDetectionPseudocode.java">here</a>, jNetPcap was the pcap wrapper package used.
 </p>

 <h2><b>Proposed Features</b></h2>